However, organisations must be aware that there is a very fine line between a simple gift or hospitality gesture and an act of bribery.

 So, in order to get this right, businesses and employees need to understand when a gift is appropriate or inappropriate, and whether it was given out of honest goodwill, for something in return or to influence your decision in some way.

-Top tips for managing corporate gifts & hospitality
+Top tips for managing corporate gifts and hospitality

 Some gifts and hospitality are perfectly reasonable and legitimate - for example, providing refreshments, a meal or overnight accommodation to interview candidates.